iSapozhnik/isapozhnik-site/src/pages/articles/2019-09-20---How-To-Create-A-Gatsby-Blog-Post-Using-Swift/index.md

 #### Before you start

 Make sure you have the latest version of Swift installed.
 You can check it by using command `swift --version`.
-Now create a new directory (in my case it's *GatsbyArticlesMaker*)we need to initialize a basic Package structure by calling `swift package init --type executable`
+Now create a new directory (in my case it's *GatsbyArticlesMaker*) navigate to it.
+The next step is to initialize a basic Package structure by calling `swift package init --type executable`.
+Keep in mind that this command will create a package with the same name as your directory.